New York City Fire Museum

 Even more important than the great historical and artistic value of the Museum is its highly acclaimed Fire Safety Education Program.
 Every year thousands of children are taught important fire safety rules, including how to help prevent fires and what to do if they are caught in one.
 One can only guess how many lives this program has saved so far.

 This program is available for Families and School Groups alike.
-A School Group consists of from 10 to 35 people.
+A School Group consists of twenty 20 or people.

 Adults $5.00